mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 <p>trnPostProcessList</p>
 </td>
 <td valign="top" width="250pxl">
-<p>Define the list of post-processes to run at the end of the task execution.
-For example, a process that sends a mail to notify the user when the task execution ends.</p>
+<p>Define the list of post-processes to run at the end of the task's execution.
+For example, a process that sends a mail to notify the user when the task's execution ends.</p>
 <p>Each process is implemented as a Broadway flow.</p>
 </td>
 <td valign="top" width="200pxl">
 <p>&nbsp;</p>
 </td>
 <td valign="top" width="300pxl">
-<p>Populate the list of the Broadway flows and the LU of the Broadway flow.</p>
+<p>Populate the list of Broadway flows and the LU of the Broadway flow.</p>
 </td>
 </tr>
 </tbody>